Undeveloped/api/integrators/v1/integrator.md

-# Integration API - V1 - ALPHA 0.1
+# Integration API - V1 - Version 1.0

 Note: this is a draft document that is open to suggestions and is bound to change.